 For a guided tour to the stadium and other monuments nearby, I would recommend Athens, Acropolis and Acropolis Museum Including Entry Fees.
 This 5-hour guided tour includes skip-the-line entrance tickets to both sites and a guided tour as well.
 It also includes a visit to the Panathenaic Stadium and the Royal Gardens.

-Top things to see and do in Athens with children: Family Olympic Games Workout
+Athens with children: Family Olympic Games Workout

 If you want to learn the history of the original Olympics and what it meant to Greek society in an organized way, then head over to the Zappeion, the first modern purpose-built Olympic facility.
 Here you can participate in a workshop to stretch your muscles and hone your skills at a session at a historic 19th-century gym.
 Run like a champion in the Panathenaic Stadium, home of the 1896 Olympic Games and become an Olympic athlete!
 For more information and booking of the Olympic Games Workout, please click here.